MichaIng/DietPi-Docs/docs/software/camera.md

     The requirements are:

-    - Have any PI supported camera attached
+    - Have any RPi-supported camera attached
-    - Have a Debian supported USB camera attached
+    - Have a Debian-supported USB camera attached
     - Have access to an IP camera (access via network)

 === "Access the web interface"